Overthinking: The Stumbling Block to Opportunity

 Everyone does this from time to time.
-Chronic overthinkers, however, find themselves rehashing conversations, second-guessing outcomes, and imagining disastrous outcomes.
+Chronic overthinkers, however, find themselves rehashing conversations, second-guessing outcomes, and imagining epic failures.
 Spending too much time in your head is like replaying a disaster movie over and over again.

 Stop Overthinking Your Business

-Unrelenting self talk and non-stop worry are prime indicators that you may be overthinking your business.
+Unrelenting self talk, coupled with non-stop worry, are prime indicators that you over-think things.

-Unrelenting self talk is an ongoing conversation in your head reviewing all the problems over and over again.
+Unrelenting self talk is an ongoing conversation in your head.
+It’s like a loop where you review all the problems over and over again.

 - What was I thinking when I said that to my client?
 She’s probably going to have someone else do the project.

-- Saying “yes” to work with that client was a mistake.
-I regret doing that just because I needed the money.
+- Saying “yes” to work with this client was a mistake.
+I regret doing it just because I need the money.